-(Pocket-lint) - If you work from home, you'll likely reach the conclusion - a laptop can be a brilliant work tool, but sometimes it can get old looking down at it.
+(Pocket-lint) - If you work from home, you'll likely reach the same conclusion as us soon enough - a laptop can be a brilliant work tool, but sometimes it can get old looking down at it.

 Whether it's neck pain or just a desk that you can't get truly ergonomic, or if your laptop sits next to an external monitor at a very different height, a laptop stand can be a great way to make your computer a better part of your working setup or home office.